Lucy Baldwin: Family

 She was born Lucy Ridsdale in Bayswater, London, the oldest daughter of Edward Lucas Jenks and Esther Lucy Ridsdale (née Thacker).
 Known as "Cissie", she grew up with her sister and three brothers in the village of Rottingdean, on the Sussex coast.
-Her brother Edward became a Member of Parliament for Brighton.
+Her brother Aurelian became a Member of Parliament for Brighton.

 She married Stanley Baldwin on 12 September 1892 in Rottingdean.
 Among the attendees were Stanley's aunt Alice and her son, Rudyard Kipling.
 The couple had seven children: